 It’s so much better to prevent than to cure when it’s too late.
 Get regular health checkups so problems can be detected early, like high blood pressure, pre-diabetes, or nutrient deficiencies (however, don’t over-rely on your blood check-ups: many vitamins and mineral deficiencies can appear normal in a blood-work test).

 Find an MD experienced in preventive medicine and lifestyles.
 Participate in programs screening for colon cancer, breast cancer, prostate cancer, or HPV-induced cancers.

 If you do not take good care of your teeth, bacteria in your mouth and the substances they secrete get into the bloodstream and cause inflammation and other damage everywhere in the body, which increases the risk of a heart attack, dementia or type 2 diabetes.

 Brush your teeth at least twice a day, and floss every day.
 Regarding mouthwash, opinions are divided.
 Mouthwash can kill off the resident bacteria in your mouth, which is also not a good thing (R).

 Many people greatly underestimate the side effects of medication.

-Even medication known for its low side effect profile can be unhealthy, especially in the long term.
+Even medication known for its low side-effect profile can be unhealthy, especially in the long term.

-Gastric acid inhibitors (proton pump inhibitors/PPIs) hinder the uptake of important minerals like iron, calcium and magnesium, and disturb the gut microbiome.
+Gastric acid inhibitors (proton pump inhibitors/PPIs) hinder the uptake of important minerals like iron, calcium, and magnesium and disturb the gut microbiome.

-Painkillers such as ibuprofen and diclofenac are highly stressful for the kidneys and other organs, and even the mild painkiller acetaminophen (Tylenol) can be very toxic to the liver (4 tablets of 1 gram combined with alcohol can lead to liver failure and death).
+Painkillers such as ibuprofen and diclofenac are highly stressful for the kidneys and other organs, and even the mild painkiller acetaminophen (Tylenol) can be very toxic to the liver (four tablets of 1 gram combined with alcohol can lead to liver failure and death).